If you’re looking to level up your sim racing performance then trail braking is something you’ll need to start doing from today!

-Both iRacing and ACC drivers need to be on the lookout for any technique that can give them an edge over their competition.
+Both iRacing and ACC drivers should keep an eye on any technique which could help them get an advantage over their competitors.

 What is Trail Braking in sim racing?

-This technique is quite a bit different from the old school straight line braking and that’s why only the ones who are will to relearn their braking technique are the ones who will thrive in the years to come.
+This method is rather distinct from the old school straight line braking and that is why only the ones who are are prepared to change the way they braking will succeed in the years to come.

 What is the basic trail braking technique?